EPFL-LAPD/Dr.TVAM_benchmarks/README.md

 All physical parameters are specified in [this config file](https://github.com/EPFL-LAPD/Dr.TVAM_benchmarks/blob/main/radon_vs_drtvam.json).
 Most notable, the attenuation coefficient is $\mu = 0.1 \frac{1}{\mathrm{mm}}$.
 The Radon transform assumes a $\mu \ll 1$, so in this case this requirement is violated (as in most realistic printing scenarios).
+Note, Dr.TVAM allows to control the sparsity of the patterns (over `weight_sparsity` in the [config file](https://github.com/EPFL-LAPD/Dr.TVAM_benchmarks/blob/main/radon_vs_drtvam.json)).
+So even higher energy efficiencies can be achieved, if desired.

 | Method | Dr. TVAM | Positive Filtered Backprojection |
 |--------|----------|----------------------------------|